dart-lang/site-www/src/interop/js-interop/past-js-interop.md

 ## `dart:js_util`

-[`dart:js_util`] supplied a number of utility functions that could not be declared in an interop type or were necessary for values to be passed back and forth.
+[`dart:js_util`] supplied a number of utility functions that could not be declared in an `package:js` type or were necessary for values to be passed back and forth.
 This included members like:

 - `allowInterop` (which is now [`Function.toJS`])
 - `getProperty`/`setProperty`/`callMethod`/`callConstructor` (which are now in